fstasi/fstasi.github.io/_posts/2019-12-16-understand-let-hoisting.markdown

 ## Block Scopes

-Block scoping in JavaScript is defined with the opening and closing curly braces `{}` containing at list one assignment.
+Block scoping in JavaScript is defined with the opening and closing curly braces `{}` **containing at list one assignment**.
 If no assignment is made, JavaScript will treat it as an object literal, and create a new object.

 {% highlight javascript %}
 {